Miramac/node-office-script/readme.md

 ## slide.shapes([selector])
 Get slide shapes.
 Optional filterd by the selector.
 Context is an optional slides array.
 ### Property methods
-If `value` is set, is set the property and return the shape
+If `value` is provided, it will set the property and return the shape
 * .name([value]) `String`
 * .text([value]) `String`
 * .top([value])  `Float`